 We marked these zones on the map below.
 The map lists 8 different climate zones, but only 7 are distinct under Köppen.
 Temperate “summer-dry warm” and “summer-dry cool” both belong to the temperate dry climate, drawn in two shades to show the split by elevation.

 Climate map of Maui, Molokaʻi, and Lānaʻi.
-The map shows 8 labels, but only 7 are distinct under the Köppen system: temperate summer-dry warm and summer-dry cool are one zone.
+Temperate summer-dry warm and summer-dry cool are one Köppen zone, drawn in two shades to show the elevation split.

 Which climate zones are NOT on Maui?